 English Legal System, 2 credits, Gregory (LAW 74451).
 This course examines the principal features of the English legal system and of the constitutional structure, institutions, law and practice of the United Kingdom.
 Topics studied are designed to draw attention to differences between the English and UK systems and the position in the United States.
 Topics include the structure and organization of the courts; the legal profession; legal education; judges; the jury; costs and litigation; legal aid; the UK parliament; sources of constitutional law and practice; the UK government; the European dimension; and human rights in the UK.

-European Union Law, 2 credits, Moens (LAW 74459).
+European Union Law, 2 credits, Moens (LAW 74459). ).
 This course introduces students to the legal system of the European Union (EU).
 Emphasis will be placed on the constitutional, administrative and commercial law of the EU.
-The topics that will be discussed in this course include the political and economic origins of the EU, its institutional structures (with emphasis on the European Court of Justice), the Treaty on European Union and the Treaty on the Functioning of the European Union, the effect of EU Law upon National Law, and the four fundamental freedoms: free movement of goods, workers, services and capital.
+The topics that will be discussed in this course include the political and economic origins of the EU, its institutional structures (with emphasis on the European Court of Justice), the consolidated Treaty on the Functioning of the European Union, the effect of EU law upon the domestic legal system of the 28 member states of the EU, and the four fundamental freedoms: free movement of goods, workers, services and capital.
 The course will concentrate on the jurisprudence of the European Court of Justice and its contribution to the development of the EU legal system.
 The textbook used in this course is Commercial Law of the European Union (Springer, 2010) authored by Gabriël Moens and John Trone.

 International Business Law, 2 credits, Moens (LAW 74465).
 This course provides students with an introduction to the law of international trade.
-It begins with an examination of the concept of free trade and the international structures that have been created to foster the liberalization of international trade.
-It then focuses on the United Nations Convention on Contracts for the International Sale of Goods (CISG), followed by a consideration of Incoterms 2010.
+It begins with an examination of the concept of ‘free trade’ and the international structures that have been created to foster the liberalization of international trade.
+It then focuses on the United Nations Convention on Contracts for the International Sale of Goods (CISG), followed by a consideration of Incoterms 2000 and Incoterms 2010.
 The course then focuses on the Uniform Customs and Practices for Documentary Credits (UCP 600) and financing of exports.
-Finally, this course also focuses on arbitration as a dispute management tool to resolve international commercial disputes.
+Finally, this course also deals with arbitration as a dispute management tool to resolve international commercial disputes.
 The course may also provide students with an introduction to the World Trade Organization (WTO), anti-dumping and countervailing duties law.
-Law 70465 or 74465 International Business Law – may not take if student took Law 70437 Intl Business Transactions
+LAW 70465 or LAW 74465 International Business Law may not be taken if students took LAW 70437 International Business Transactions.